-- 1 Students admitted without a 4U Mathematics or equivalent will be required to complete MATH 1911 or MATH 1912in their first year. - 2 A Certificate in Geomatics is also available to pursuing an Honours degree in these areas. - 3 A Certificate in Neuroscience is also available to pursuing an Honours degree in these areas. - 4 A Certificate in Environmental Management is also available to pursuing an Honours degree in these areas. - 5 A Certificate in Game Design and Development is available to students pursuing a degree in these areas. - 6 An iLEAD Business Experience Certificate is available to students pursuing one of these degrees. - 7 A Certificate in Applied Behaviour Analysis (ABA) Lifespan is available to students pursuing an Honours Specialization, Specialization or a Major in these areas. - 8 A Certificate in Applied early Intensive Behaviour Intervention (EIBI) Autism Spectrum Disorder (ASD) is available to students pursuing an Honours Specialization, Specialization or a Major in these areas. - 9 A Certificate in Program Evaluation and Applied Research (PEAR) is available to students pursuing an Honours Specialization, Specialization or a Major in these areas - 10 A Certificate in Human Resources Management is available to students pursuing a BBA or BComm degree. - 11 During the Second Year of the Bachelor of Social Work program, students must apply for admission consideration to the professional years.
-Admission to the first or second year of the Bachelor of Social Work program does not guarantee acceptance into the professional years. - 12 A Certificate in Entrepreneurial Finance is available to students pursuing a BBA or BComm degree. - 13 A Certificate in Financial Product Sales Professional is available to students pursuing a BBA or BComm degree.
+1 Students admitted without a 4U Mathematics or equivalent will be required to complete MATH 1911 or MATH 1912 in their first year.

+2 A Certificate in Geomatics is also available to pursuing an Honours degree in these areas.

+3 A Certificate in Neuroscience is also available to pursuing an Honours degree in these areas.

+4 A Certificate in Environmental Management is also available to pursuing an Honours degree in these areas.

+5 A Certificate in Game Design and Development is available to students pursuing a degree in these areas.

+6 An iLEAD Business Experience Certificate is available to students pursuing one of these degrees.

+7 A Certificate in Applied Behaviour Analysis (ABA) - Lifespan is available to students pursuing an Honours Specialization, Specialization or a Major in these areas.

+8 A Certificate in Applied early Intensive Behaviour Intervention (EIBI) - Autism Spectrum Disorder (ASD) is available to students pursuing an Honours Specialization, Specialization or a Major in these areas.

+9 A Certificate in Program Evaluation and Applied Research (PEAR) is available to students pursuing an Honours Specialization, Specialization or a Major in these areas

+10 During the Second Year of the program, students must apply for admission consideration to the professional years.
+Admission to the first or second year of the program does not guarantee acceptance into the professional years.